marczz/mzlinux_pages/media/media_players.md

 On raspberry PI 1 osmc distribution I have Kodi multiple threads 109M / 55 M shared.

+Kodi can be used in wayland, _kodi-wayland is packaged in Debian_.

 -   `kodi-send`  is used for sending actions to a kodi server in the lan.
     It is in the Debian Package _kodi-eventclients-kodi-send_; Of course you don't need